Wildlife

 Sidewinder, Crotalus cerastes.

 Nocturnal and crepuscular in summer; diurnal or crepuscular during cooler spring weather.
 Ambushes lizards, mice, birds, and other snakes.
-Because this snake is venomous, give it plenty of room and do not handle it.

 Key detailWhat to look for